-Notes to the Condensed Interim Consolidated Financial Statements (Expressed in Thousands of U.S. dollars)
+Notes to the Condensed Interim Consolidated Financial Statements (Expressed in thousands of U.S. dollars)

-Periods ended March 31, 2013 and 2012
+Periods ended June 30, 2013 and 2012

 (Unaudited)

-- the Group has the ability to use or sell the intangible asset - the intangible asset will generate probable future economic benefits.
-Among other things, this requires that there is a market for the output from the intangible asset or for the intangible asset itself, or, if it is to be used internally, the asset will be used in generating such benefits - there are adequate technical, financial and other resources to complete the development and to use or sell the intangible asset - the expenditure attributable to the intangible asset during its development can be measured reliably.
+- there are adequate technical, financial and other resources to complete the development and to use or sell the intangible asset - the expenditure attributable to the intangible asset during its development can be measured reliably.